Radio Equipment Directive (RED)

 - In addition to type, batch, model, serial number or other identification number, the name, registered trade name or registered trade mark and the postal address of the manufacturer shall be on the product

 - The CE marking shall be affixed visibly, legibly and indelibly to the radio equipment.
 It shall also be affixed visibly and legibly to the packaging, but the CE marking does not need to be affixed to the document accompanying the radio equipment

 - A copy of the Declaration of Conformity (complete or simplified) has to accompany the product

 - RED provides also the templates for complete and simplified EU DoC (Annex VI and Annex VII)

-- Regarding the conformity assessment for the protection of health and safety in Article 3.1(a), the foreseeable conditions of use shell be taken into account
+- Regarding the conformity assessment for the protection of health and safety in Article 3.1(a), the reasonably foreseeable conditions of use shall be taken into account.